JoschaGreuel/KRN03/README.md

 ### Code management / IDE
 * Github Code repository (here)
-* IDE as chosen by Kiterunner / Jawid
+* IDE as chosen by Kiterunner / Jawid Jami
 * Joscha will provide virtual image for virtualbox to debug the project

 ### PM